Key Discovery

 - Multiple scattering or resonance effects

-- Quantum degeneracy fundamentally changes interaction
+- Valence cloud overlap fundamentally changes interaction with SL\(\unicode{x2013}\)2 aether

 Connecting Back to k5/6